 By definition, an aerator adds air.
 Put one on the end of your faucet and it will add air to your water flow.
 If you have ever run a faucet without an aerator, you realized the purpose of an aerator.
 Without one, water sprays out with unpleasant force and causes splashing.
 Mixing air into the flow of water produces a steadier, more stable stream.
 An aerator is usually a simple, mesh screen made of metal or plastic that is attached to the end of a faucet with some sort of housing.
 As water flows through this screen it is divided into many small streams with air in between.
 This allows for the feeling of high pressure with less actual water consumption.

 Faucet aerators are actually a great way to cut down on water usage, lower utility bills, and preserve the environment with very little investment.
 Most faucet aerators are marked with the amount of water they allow to pass through.
 This is measured in gallons per minute, and there are four general categories.
 If an aerator says it is "full flow" it doesn't restrict water usage aside from the small amount that is naturally conserved by using an aerator, meaning that whatever the flow rate of your faucet the aerator will be about the same.
-"Standard" water flow for aerators is 2.2 gpm, while "water saving" flow is considered 1.5 gpm - saving up to 30% more water in comparison to a standard flow.
-Some aerators are designed for maximum water savings and have a flow of just 1.0 gpm which saves up to 55% more water than a standard flow.
+"Standard" water flow for aerators is 2.2 gpm, while "water saving" flow is considered 0.5 gpm - saving up to 75% more water in comparison to a standard flow.
 The beauty of an aerator is that you probably won't even notice the difference.